Quadratically enriched binomial coefficients over a finite field: Introduction

-For a quadratic extension $Q$ of $k$ and $[L:k] = 2j$, this set has a twisted action, where $\Gal(Q/k)$ acts by taking the complement of the subset.
+For a quadratic extension $Q$ of $k$ and $[L:k] = 2j$, this set has a twisted action, where $\mathrm{Gal}(\overline{Q}/k)$ acts by swapping two complementary subsets.
 This defines a quadratically twisted binomial coefficient $\binom{L[Q]/k}{j}$ in $\GW(k)$.
 We give these definitions in detail in Section~\ref{Section:Quadratically_enriched_binomial_coefficients}.

 In this paper, we show the following closed formula for the quadratically enriched binomial coefficients over $\bF_q$. \begin{theorem} Let $q$ be an odd prime power and let $j$ be a non-negative integer.
 Let $L/k$ be the finite extension of $\bF_q$ of degree $n$.
 Then